willGauntletAi/many-notes/README.md

 ## Installation (Docker)

 Create a new directory called `many-notes`.
-Inside this directory, create a file named `compose.yaml` and paste the following content:
+Inside this directory, create a file named `compose.yaml` containing:

 ```yaml
 services: